johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Link.md

 # Link Component

 The Link Component allows you to easily add links to your site.
-Links can be used within other components - such as touts, menus, and images to name a few.
+Links are used within other components - such as touts, menus, and images to name a few.

 ## Content Editor Details

-To add a Link:
+To set links used within components:

 1. In Edit mode, click on a component that utilizes link component.
 For example click on a linkable image.